 What makes music in Spanish so special?

-Spanish is a colourful language with badass literary traditions.
+Spanish is a colorful language with badass literary traditions.
 It expresses a variety of feelings with extreme accuracy, from revenge and grief to passion and longing.
 The fact that Spanish blends its open vowels with the stronger sounds of the rolled “r”s and the jota makes it even more unpredictable and compelling to the ear!

 It is also known that Spanish-speaking countries represent a variety of fascinating cultures whose history hasn’t always been peaceful, and so Spanish music is rich in its message as well.
 Apart from the fun songs about love and partying we all like to sing along to, many of the most compelling songs about rebellion, revolution and resilience are beautifully sung in Spanish.